-The principal goal of an SOM is to transform an incoming signal pattern of arbitrary dimension into a one or two dimensional discrete map, and to perform this transformation adaptively in a topologically ordered fashion.
+The principal goal of a SOM is to transform an incoming signal pattern of arbitrary dimension into a one or two dimensional discrete map, and to perform this transformation adaptively in a topologically ordered fashion.

-We therefore set up our SOM by placing neurons at the nodes of a one or two dimensional lattice.
+It is natural therefore to set up the SOM by placing neurons at the nodes of a one or two dimensional lattice.
 Higher dimensional maps are also possible, but not so common.